MicrosoftDocs/SystemCenterDocs/z-harvest-om/om/manage/How-to-Configure-a-Management-Server-for-Client-Monitoring.md

 > [!IMPORTANT]
 > If you plan to configure the management server to forward error reports to Microsoft and receive links to available solutions for those errors or participate in the Customer Experience Improvement Program \(CEIP\), you must first configure the management server's proxy settings if it uses a proxy server to access the Internet.

-The Operations Manager Client Monitoring Configuration Wizard is used to configure the server component of Client Monitoring on an Operations Manager management server.
+The Operations Manager&nbsp;Client Monitoring Configuration Wizard is used to configure the server component of Client Monitoring on an Operations Manager&nbsp;management server.
 To configure the server component of Client Monitoring on multiple management servers, run the wizard once for each management server.
 An example of when you might configure multiple management servers for Client Monitoring is if the connection between specific clients and management servers is less expensive.

 > [!IMPORTANT]
 > The management server and error reporting clients must be in the same or fully trusted domains.